tomaswww/Cat_Clicker/README.md

 ## Contributing

 Feel free to contribute with anything that optimizes code or even helps me improve my coding skills welcome!

-> Stay positive and happy.
-Work hard and don't give up hope.
-Be open to criticism and keep learning.
-Surround yourself with happy, warm and genuine people. **Tena Desae**